 These degrees are intended for students interested in learning the basic principles of biological science as well as how general science fundamentals apply to the area of biology.
-Students are required to complete more liberal arts and humanities courses compared to those who major in a bachelor of science in biology.
 This area of study is designed for those interested in studying biology with a foundational science and mathematic curriculum.
 Students pursue careers in research or laboratory operations and also attend graduate school.
 A pre-med option is available to students who aspire to earn a bachelor of science degree in biology and ultimately apply to medical, dentistry or veterinary school (see Pre-Med below).

 Students in the Russell School of Chemical Engineering begin their bachelor’s degree with a broad base of chemistry, physics and mathematics to acquire engineering design tools.
 Students are educated to think critically about engineering design problems while considering the fundamentals of engineering and science to apply their skills in many industrial areas.
 They are highly sought after and command excellent starting salaries.
 Students can specialize in pre-med, business, refining, materials and environmental areas.
 Alumni also have excellent opportunities in graduate school or professional programs such as medicine business and law.